 Runner-Up: Laguna Main Beach playground is unusual because it is custom designed to resemble the lifeguard tower on the beach nearby.
 It can be rather busy with its popular location.

 You might like: If you like the idea of playgrounds on the sand, my post about 7 Beach Playgrounds will help you locate more playgrounds like these.

 You made it!
-Down my list of 10 Best Orange County Playgrounds (by Feature) with runners-up in every category.
+Download my list of 10 Best Orange County Playgrounds (by Feature) with runners-up in every category.
 Do you agree?
 Did I miss anything?

-Your reward?
-A printable checklist so you can keep track of your play adventures.
-Click the image to download your PDF Checklist of Best Playgrounds by Feature.
+Here’s your printable checklist so you can keep track of your play adventures.
+Click download your PDF Checklist of Best Playgrounds by Feature.